 - Establishes and communicates school-wide priorities for current school year

-- Identifies, develops and implements areas that strengthen the core program
+- Identifies, develops and implements areas that strengthen the core programs

-- Maintains a web of communication between SSC, principal, parents, teachers, via
+- Maintains a web of communication between SSC, principal, parents, teachers, students, and community members

 - School Site Council Meetings are held monthly during the school year; the calendar of dates is established at the beginning of the year.
 Special meetings may be called by the chair as well.
 All regular and special meetings of SSC are open to the public at all times.